rust-lang/blog.rust-lang.org/posts/inside-rust/2021-01-15-rustdoc-performance-improvements.md

 ## Why did we not rely more on rustc internals earlier?

-At this stage of reading this blog post, you may be wondering why rustdoc didn't rely more on rustc internals before this cleanup.
+By now, you may be wondering why rustdoc didn't rely more on rustc internals before this cleanup.
 The answer is actually simple: rustdoc is **old**.
 When it was being written, rustc internals changed very frequently (even daily), making it very complicated for the rustdoc maintainers to keep up.
 To allow them to work without worrying too much about these changes, they decided to abstract the compiler internals so that they could then work with those rustdoc types without having breaking changes to worry about every day.

 Since then, things got improved, the 1.0 version of Rust finally got released and things slowed down.
 Then, focus was mostly on adding new features to make rustdoc as great as possible.
 With the arrival of new rustdoc team members, we were finally able to get back on this aspect.
-It didn't make much sense to keep all those abstractions because the internals are somewhat stable now (understand: the APIs we use don't change much anymore) and we can all see the results. :)
+It didn't make much sense to keep all those abstractions because the internals are somewhat stable now and we can all see the results. :)

 ## Next Steps

 As you saw from the displayed benchmarks, the results were strongly positive.
 However, we're still far from done.
 As we speak, we continue to simplify and rework a lot of the rustdoc source code.

-### Removing doctree altogether
+### Remove doctree altogether

-This is the "useful work" (as opposed to unnecessary complexity) that doctree does today:
+This is the "useful work" (as opposed to unnecessary complexity) that `doctree` does today:

 - Detecting which items are publicly reachable.
 Ideally, this would just use compiler APIs, but those APIs [are broken](https://github.com/rust-lang/rust/issues/64762).
+- Inlining items that are only reachable from an export.
+'Inlining' is showing the full documentation for an item at a re-export (`pub use std::process::Command`) instead of just showing the `use` statement.
+It's used pervasively by the standard library and facade crates like `futures` to show the relevant documentation in one place, instead of spread out across many crates. **@jyn514** hopes this could be done in `clean` instead, but has no idea yet how to do it.
 - Moving macros from always being at the root of the crate to the module where they're accessible.
 For example, this macro:

 ```rust